-A quick trip to our local farmers market is always fun.
-On my stroll between cheese sellers, fresh vegetables and freshly baked bread, I stumble upon a local homemade pasta company.
+A quick trip to our local farmers’ market is always fun.
+On my stroll between cheese sellers, fresh vegetables, and freshly baked bread, I stumble upon a local homemade pasta company.
 I am not one to go outside of my box when it comes to pasta.
-I have my brands that I use and that is pretty much it.
+I have the brands that I use and that is pretty much it.
 But ” DeCio Pasta” caught my attention.
-Habanero, artichoke hearts, spinach basil with garlic pasta flavors and more were displayed.
+Habanero, artichoke hearts, spinach basil with garlic pasta flavors, and more were displayed.
 Of course, my mind raced on what can I make with them.

 Habanero Pasta with Prawns and Wine Sauce

 Vitamin A 1110IU22%

 * Percent Daily Values are based on a 2000 calorie diet.